-Alternative 3 is the same as Alternative 2, except that the amount of dolphin or wahoo allowed on board cannot exceed a certain percentage of the total weight of all legally commercially harvested species on board.
-Alternative 3, in essence, would allow dolphin or wahoo caught as bycatch or as an ancillary catch on trip where other species are targeted.
-The percentage of the total commercially harvested species onboard by weight that could be dolphin or wahoo would need to be specified.
-Instead of a percentage, a maximum number of fish allowed per trip could also be specified.
+Alternative 3 specifies that when prohibited gears are onboard, the amount of dolphin or wahoo allowed to be kept cannot exceed a certain percentage of the total weight of all legally commercially harvested species onboard.
+Alternative 3, in essence, would allow dolphin or wahoo caught as bycatch or as an ancillary catch on trips where other species are targeted.
+The percentage of the total commercially harvested species onboard by weight or number that could be dolphin or wahoo would need to be specified.